mmikkel/DashCols-Craft/README.md

 ### Changelog

+#### 1.1.5

+* Fixed issue where the Edit Columns button would not be added to non-managed index tables

 #### 1.1.4

 * Added settings page and the _Undercover mode_ setting to hide the CP section and disable layout editing